syyePhenomenol/RandoMapMod/README.md

     - A compass arrow will point to the next transition you need to go to.
 The shown route gets updated after every transition.
     - The Quick Map also shows the list of unchecked/visited/vanilla transitions for the current room.
 - `CTRL-B`: Toggle including benchwarp in the pathfinder on/off.
-- `CTRL-G`: Toggle the route to be displayed in-game to full/next transition only/off.
-- `CTRL-E`: Toggle behaviour when going off-route to keep route/cancel route/reevaluate route.
-- `CTRL-C`: Toggle the route compass on/off.

 ## Customization
 - To customize map and UI colors, download the [template file](https://github.com/syyePhenomenol/RandoMapMod/releases/download/v3.0.0/colors.json) and copy it to the same folder that contains the mod file ``RandoMapMod.dll``.
 You only need to quit a save and re-enter one to reload the colors.